82

 98

-A 3 year old boy presents to the clinic with a neck mass.
-It was noticed by a parent 3 days ago and remarked it has not changed in size.
+A 6 year old girl presents to the clinic with a neck mass.
+It was noticed by a parent 4 days ago and remarked it has not changed in size.

-The child has been afebrile.
-There have been sick contacts.
-His immunizations are current.
+The child has a one day history of fever.
+There have been no sick contacts.
+Her immunizations are delayed.
 The child has been growing well.

 Past Medical History: The child was previously well.